Jenna Anderson-

 Our Town performs on the weekend after the presidential election.
 This show, especially in a time that feels so uncertain, puts into perspective that life continues moving even through uncertainty.
 “Thornton Wilder says that the play is about ‘the life of the village measured against the life of the stars’.
 Likely, votes will continue to be counted as we perform the play and there could be a sense of unease and uncertainty.
 Our Town is maybe the only play I can imagine watching or performing in such a consequential moment” Trucano said.

 Film Major and Senior Lillian Grimm is the student director of Our Town.
-Grimm’s background and expertise are displayed in the final scene of the play, where film is mixed with live theatre while life is mixed with death.
-This added element brings the play to life unexpectedly and movingly.
+Grimm’s background and expertise with film helps bring the play to life unexpectedly and movingly.
 You’ll have to see it for yourself!

 Our Town answers the question “What does it mean to be human?”
 Junior Caroline Butler said.
 Additionally, “what does it mean to be present?
 Why live in the moment?
 If life has meaning, what is it to each individual person?”
 Nelson added.
 This is a play that puts the short time we have on earth into perspective, exploring the intense concepts of love and mortality in a way that is incredibly simple and raw.